 Things to think about, information, and resources

 General information about doctors’ wellbeing, emotional health and burnout

 From: DRS4DRS is a subsidiary of the AMA

 This website promotes the health and wellbeing of doctors and medical students across Australia.

 The conspiracy of silence: Emotional health among medical practitioners (642kb pdf)

 From: The Royal Australian College of General Practitioners (RACGP)

-Prevalence and predictors of burnout in the COSA oncology workforce
+Prevalence and predictors of burnout in the COSA oncology workforce (289kb pdf)

 Ref: The Royal Australian College of General Practitioners (RACGP).
 The conspiracy of silence: emotional health among medical practitioners.
 South Melbourne: The RACGP; 2004.